ladislavb/homebrew-therion/README.md

 Therion is cave surveying software - for details see https://therion.speleo.sk

 This repository is hosting homebrew formulae for easier installation and update of Therion on your Mac.

-Please launch Terminal app and follow the instructions.
+> :warning: Please do not report here any issues not related to the Therion installation on macOS platform.
+I am not Therion developer, just user as you are.
+All Therion related bugs or feature requests needs to be reported here: https://github.com/therion/therion.

+## Installation

 > :warning: This formulae is now using CMAKE instead of the legacy make build method.
 Installation was successfuly tested on Apple Silicon machine running macOS 12.1 Monterey.
 Plese check [Troubleshooting](#troubleshooting) section before submitting an issue.

-## Installation
+Please launch Terminal app and follow the instructions.

 ### 1. Install Command Line Tools